 Web Virtual Lecture—0.2 hour(s); Web Electronic Discussion—1.5 hour(s); Project (Term Project)—1.5 hour(s); Auto Tutorial—2 hour(s).
 Prerequisite(s): Consent of Instructor.
-Upper division standing in a science major; chemistry through organic chemistry, general biology, or consent of instructor; good standing with the university; computing capability (use MS Word®, Excel®, PowerPoint, menu driven software programs, Course LMS); own a computer or have ready access to a computer with broadband internet access; Neurobiology, Physiology, and Behavior 101 and Biological Sciences 104 recommended.
+Upper division standing in a science major; chemistry through organic chemistry, general biology, or consent of instructor; good standing with the university; computing capability (use MS Word®, Excel®, PowerPoint®, menu driven software programs, Course LMS); own a computer or have ready access to a computer with broadband internet access; NPB 101 and BIS 104 recommended.
 The course is designed for advanced undergraduate students with interests in pursuing graduate degrees in pharmacology, toxicology, physiological sciences, and for students with an interest in pursuing DVM, MD, Pharmacy, Dentistry and Nursing professional degrees.
 Students who pursue careers in environmental sciences, public health management, and epidemiology may also benefit from the subject matter presented in this course.
-Online course will provide training in core concepts of pharmacological and toxicological sciences and prepare students to develop higher-order problem solving and critical thinking skills.
+Online course provides training in core concepts of pharmacological and toxicological sciences and prepares to develop higher-order problem solving and critical thinking skills.
 (Letter.)
 GE credit: OL, SE, SL.
 Effective: 2016 Fall Quarter.